Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct.

 Constraints:

-The most efficient solution uses a hash table, typically implemented as a HashSet.
+The most practical solution uses a hash-based set to track elements you have already seen.
 Iterate through the array once.
-For each element, check whether it already exists in the set.
-Hash lookups run in constant time on average, so this check is fast.
-If the value is already present, a duplicate exists and you can immediately return true.
-Otherwise, insert the value into the set and continue scanning.
+For each value, check whether it already exists in the set.
+A hash lookup is O(1) on average, so detecting a duplicate becomes an immediate constant-time check.
+If the value exists, return true.
+Otherwise insert it into the set and continue scanning the array.

 This approach leverages the properties of a HashSet (or similar data structures depending on the programming language), which allows for average O(1) time complexity for insertion and lookup operations.
 As you iterate over the array, you check if the current element is already in the HashSet.
 If it is, then a duplicate has been found, and you can return true immediately.
 If it’s not already in the HashSet, you add it.
 If no duplicates are found by the end of the array, you return false.